pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/levels-of-conflict.md

-# Story Concepts: Levels of conflict
+# Story Concepts: Levels of conflict - Draft

 ![3 Levels of conflict picture](/assets/3_levals_of_conflict.png)